Port Antonio Health Centre upgraded

 The Port Antonio Health Centre in Portland has been upgraded to a “smart” facility, equipped to withstand climate-related events such as strong winds, flooding and earthquakes.

-Addressing the handover ceremony, Minister of State in the Ministry of Health and Wellness, Juliet Cuthbert-Flynn, reported that some 265 healthcare professionals have received training under the project, and 150 facilities prioritised for interventions.
+Addressing the handover ceremony on Friday, February 17, Minister of State in the Ministry of Health and Wellness Juliet Cuthbert-Flynn reported that some 265 healthcare professionals have received training under the project, and 150 facilities prioritised for interventions.

 She said the outpatient department at the centre is operated by 30 medical staff who provide care to about 30,000 patients.